Myth or fact?

 The law says who gets the deceased’s estate

 If someone in BC dies without a will, the law says how their estate will be divided.
-A person’s estate is made up of the property and belongings they own upon their death.
-There are some exceptions (such as property held in joint tenancy).
+A person’s estate is made up of most of the property and belongings they own upon their death.
+(There are some exceptions, such as property held in joint tenancy.)
 The estate will be divided according to the mix of relatives left behind.

 The first step is to determine whether the deceased had a spouse